ShawnHymel/workshop-zephyr-device-driver/README.md

 ...
 ```

 Next, we declare our functions.
 Note the use gratuitous use of `static` here; we want to keep these functions *private*, which means that they can only be seen by the compiler inside this file.
-To illistrate how a Zephyr driver *API* works, I divided the functions into *private* and *public* sections, but notice that they are still all declared as `static`.
+To illustrate how a Zephyr driver *API* works, I divided the functions into *private* and *public* sections, but notice that they are still all declared as `static`.

 From there, we define our functions.
 The register reading and writing should be familiar if you've worked with I2C devices before.
 If not, I recommend reading [this introduction to I2C](https://learn.sparkfun.com/tutorials/i2c/all).
 In these functions, we call Zephyr's I2C API to handle the low-level functions for us.